 Detection of safety contour

-The IMO Performance Standard for ECDIS MSC.530(106), clause 11.3.6 Route Planning states;
+The IMO Performance Standard for ECDIS MSC.530(106)/Rev.1, clause 11.3.6 Route Planning states;

-A graphical indication is required if the mariner plans a route closer than a user-specified distance from own ship's safety contour..
+A graphical indication is required if the mariner plans a route closer than a user-specified distance from own ship's safety contour.

 Clause 11.4.3 Route Monitoring states;

-It should be possible to select that ECDIS gives an alarm and related graphical indication if, within a specified time or distance set by the mariner, own ship will pass closer than a user-selected distance from the safety contour..
+It should be possible to select that ECDIS gives an alarm and related graphical indication if, within a specified time or distance set by the mariner, own ship will pass closer than a user-selected distance from the safety contour.

 Clause 11.4.7 Route Monitoring states: